iblech/sshlatex/README.md

 See below for when you don't have passphrase-less login to the remote end set up.

 Tip for when you're using a lightweight PDF viewer which doesn't auto-reload on
-changes: Put something like
+changes: Put something like the following in your `beepy` program.

     # Send the "r" key to all running mupdf instances.
     for i in `xdotool search --class mupdf`; do xdotool key --window $i r
     done

-in your `beepy` program.

 ## Features